The Merv Griffin Show: Series history

 However, Griffin's show continued to rank in second place behind Carson, even after the move.
-By early 1972, sensing that his time at CBS was ending, and tired of the restrictions imposed by the network, Griffin secretly signed a contract with Metromedia and its production arm, Metromedia Producers Corporation (MPC) to continue his program in syndication as soon as CBS canceled Griffin's show.
-Within a few months, Griffin was fired by CBS.
-His new show began the following Monday and proved to be more successful than its network counterpart.
-This version returned Griffin to late-afternoon and late night time slots.
-Metromedia also gave Griffin prime time clearances on the company's group of independent stations, which included outlets in New York, Los Angeles, Minneapolis–Saint Paul and Washington, D.C.
+By late summer 1971, sensing that his time at CBS was ending, Griffin sought to exit his contract with the network early.
+CBS would soon agree, and on December 6, 1971, both Griffin and the network announced they were going their separate ways; CBS would replace Griffin with The CBS Late Movie.
+The following day, Griffin signed a contract with Metromedia and its production arm, Metromedia Producers Corporation (MPC) to continue his program in syndication.
+The last edition of The Merv Griffin Show on CBS aired February 11, 1972.
+His new MPC-distributed show began four weeks later, on March 13, 1972, and returned Griffin to late afternoon and late–night time slots.
+Metromedia also gave Griffin prime time clearances on the company's group of independent stations, which included outlets in New York, Los Angeles, Minneapolis–Saint Paul, Cincinnati and Washington, D.C.
 Beginning in 1981, The Merv Griffin Show was cut back to one hour in order to accommodate stations who preferred that length over the 90-minute version.

 King World Productions (now CBS Media Ventures) took over syndication of the program in 1984; King World was Griffin's syndication partner for Wheel of Fortune and was about to relaunch his other game show Jeopardy!
 (Metromedia had briefly syndicated the original Jeopardy! a decade prior and would initially provide the studio for the revival).
 Metromedia's independent stations continued to carry The Merv Griffin Show until they were sold in early 1986 to News Corporation and 20th Century Fox, who used the stations as the nucleus of the Fox Broadcasting Company.
 As Fox was already setting up its own late-night talk show, The Late Show Starring Joan Rivers, the former Metromedia stations dropped the show soon thereafter.
 The show was canceled altogether later that year, and aired its final episode on September 5, 1986.